[object Object]

 SQL is much easier to learn initially.
 Its English-like syntax (“SELECT name FROM users”) feels intuitive, and most students write basic queries within hours.

-Python requires understanding broader programming concepts like variables, loops, and functions, making it harder upfront.
 However, SQL becomes complex with advanced joins and optimization, while Python’s learning curve is more gradual.

 For quick data analysis productivity, SQL is your fastest path to results.

-Should I learn Python or SQL first?
+Should you learn Python or SQL first?

 Choose Python first only if you want broader programming applications like web development or software engineering.